PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Step-by-Step: Loading Your Kayak Upside Down

-After teaching dozens of paddlers this technique, I've refined it to these essential steps:
+After teaching dozens of paddlers this technique, I have refined the process to these essential steps:

 1. Prep Your Rack